 A picturesque archipelago, bathed in some of the clearest water on the planet and located just off the coast of Florida, the Bahamas is an ideal liveaboard diving getaway that offers a mix of international service and Caribbean charm.

-The country has earned itself a reputation as the shark capital of the Caribbean, where sites such as Tiger Beach and Fish Tales can bring you as close as possible to some of the largest predators in the sea – tiger sharks and great hammerhead sharks.
+The country has earned itself a reputation as the shark capital of the Caribbean, where sites such as Tiger Beach and at Bimini can bring you as close as possible to some of the largest predators in the sea – tiger sharks and great hammerhead sharks.
 But to think that the Bahamas is all about sharks would be to miss out on some of the most stunning scuba diving in the area.
-The Exuma Cays Land and Sea Park has some of the richest reefs in the Caribbean that are home to large schools of jacks and barracuda, as well as a many smaller species such as jawfish and gobies.
-The area is one of incredible beauty, with a seemingly endless chain of white powder beaches and alluring turquoise waters.
+The Exuma Cays Land and Sea Park and Eleuthera have some of the richest reefs in the Caribbean that are home to large schools of jacks and barracuda, as well as a many smaller species such as jawfish and gobies.
+The area is one of incredible beauty, with a seemingly endless chain of white or pink powder beaches and alluring turquoise waters that are ideal for liveaboard cruises.
 You will find blue holes, wrecks, walls … it’s a veritable underwater playground for lucky divers that visit.

 The Bahamas is also well known as a center for adventure.
 Almost every warm water-based activity imaginable is here, plus some eco-tourism opportunities.
 You can base yourself at a first class hotel or all-inclusive resort in Freeport or Nassau, or choose for a remote island getaway on one of the hundreds of outer cays.